TrStans606/MiniMonsterPlex/README.md

 ```
 bgzip *.fq
 ```
-Depnding on what extension your files are.
+Depending on what extension your files are.

 ## Command Line Functions
 ```